MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

     pipeline.UseDefault();
 ```

+This approach is called **reusable pipelines**.
+Most of your applications will likely have one default pipeline for command and query handlers and then a few other reusable pipelines for specific use cases.
+In general, pipelines are composable, meaning you can also wrap a set of middlewares into a reusable pipeline and then combine this pipeline with other pipelines into a new reusable pipeline and so on.
+There are no limits to your creativity for how to structure your pipelines, but we recommend providing at least one simple-to-use default pipeline.

-There are currently still two limitations to this approach which we need to address.
-Firstly, we lost the ability to provide a custom retry attempt limit per handler, and secondly, we may have handlers which don't need retry capabilities, but want to make use of the rest of the default pipeline.
-Both of these concerns could be addressed by adding parameters to the `UseDefault` method, but this would quickly grow out of hand.
-Instead, **Conqueror.CQS** offers a few more methods for pipeline builders that allow for a simpler and more composable solution.
+There are a few limitations to reusable pipelines that we'll address next.

+Firstly, in our default pipeline example above, we lost the ability to provide a custom retry attempt limit per handler.
+Secondly, we may have handlers which don't need retry capabilities, but want to make use of the rest of the default pipeline (or any other reusable pipeline).
+Lastly, you may want to inject a middleware into the middle of a reusable pipeline.
+All of these concerns could be addressed by adding parameters to the reusable pipeline method, but this would quickly grow out of hand as the number of middlewares in the pipeline increases.

+Therefore, **Conqueror.CQS** offers a way to configure middlewares on a reusable pipeline as well as for removing middlewares from such a pipeline.
+The only aspect for which we don't provide a built-in solution is injecting a middleware into the middle of a pipeline.
+We'll discuss the reasons behind this below, but first we will take a look at the other two aspects.

 Let's add two new extension methods `ConfigureRetry` and `WithoutRetry` in `RetryCommandMiddlewarePipelineBuilderExtensions.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/RetryCommandMiddlewarePipelineBuilderExtensions.cs)):

 ```cs
 public static ICommandPipelineBuilder ConfigureRetry(this ICommandPipelineBuilder pipeline, Action<RetryMiddlewareConfiguration> configure)